 Will this temporary storage activity have any impacts on the area?

 Should this property be utilized as a temporary storage site for construction equipment, the City of Bellevue will install new sidewalks at the property to help restore the area.

-In Fall 2019, the City of Bellevue conducted outreach to Condominium Associations and other residential apartments in the vicinity of the project site.
-The City also sent out a flyer in the mail to residents and businesses that might be affected by construction.
+In the fall of l 2019, the City of Bellevue conducted outreach to condominium associations and other residential apartments in the vicinity of the project site.
+The city also sent out a flyer in the mail to residents and businesses that might be affected by construction.

 In May 2020, the City of Bellevue sent out a flyer in the mail to residents who might be affected by the temporary storage of construction equipment near the project site.